azzenn4/sys-novast/README.md

 # DEVELOPER
 | Name                  | Affiliation       | Role             | Contact                   |
 |-----------------------|-------------------|------------------|---------------------------|
 | Rezky Mulia Kam       | BINUS University  | Maintainer       | rezky.kam@binus.ac.id     |
 | Juanita G. Bakara     | BINUS University  | Documentation    | juanita.bakara@binus.ac.id|

 # Description
-    System-NovaAstra is developed for adequate scalability with no need to use Google Colab or other Cloud Computing services.
+    System-NovaAstra is developed for adequate scalability with no need to use Cloud Computing services.
     It can run locally on your Laptop or Desktop, provided the hardware meets the requirements.
+    The goal is to make a powerful integrated AI system while maintaining transparency and user privacy-focused companion.

     The system has been optimized and tested using the 'Lowest Specs.
 Tes' specifications (detailed below).
 For reference, initial hardware specification can be found in the "DEVELOPMENT HARDWARE" section.